 Restaurant payments can be tableside, loyal customers get to skip ahead in line, and a regular deli shop patron is identified by analytics and is rewarded by having a sandwich named after him.
 Merchants are increasingly creative — VARs have to be, too.
 Providing POS solutions in the “smart device era” presents a new challenge to VARs: what do you do to meet new demands?

 - Reduce business expenses.
-Referring back to the “Rule of 78,” Conrad said while ramping up recurring revenue, it might be necessary to take measures such as decreasing overhead and inventory and taking a look at job descriptions and schedules to reduce costs and increase efficiency “to weather the storm” until recurring revenue is sufficient to cover expenses.
+Referring back to the “Rule of 78,” while ramping up recurring revenue, it might be necessary to take measures such as decreasing overhead and inventory and taking a look at job descriptions and schedules to reduce costs and increase efficiency “to weather the storm” until recurring revenue is sufficient to cover expenses.

 Channel Transitions is sponsored by: AVG Managed Workplace, Mercury, OKI Data Americas, GFI MAX, ModernOffice Suite, and Harbortouch with industry association partners The ASCII Group, CompTIA, and the Retail Solutions Providers Association (RSPA).